-My child had the TT/ULT procedure but still has gas/reflux.
+My child had the procedure but still has gas/reflux.
 Is this normal?
 What should I do?

-If you haven't already, we would also suggest working with a chiropractor/myofunctional specialist.
-Experts believe myofascial/craniosacral/chiropractic work helps babies latch after a frenectomy.
+If you haven't already, we would also suggest working with a bodywork specialist.
+Experts believe bodywork helps babies latch after a frenectomy.
 They believe this will help with compensations for when the tongue or lip was not functioning properly.
 This includes a high tone or low tone suck, clenched jaw, biting, feeding better on one side over the other, and other issues like torticollis.

-If she is really uncomfortable, you can give her a nice warm bath, or even get in the bathtub with her and feed her that way.
+If your child is really uncomfortable, you can give them a nice warm bath, or even get in the bathtub with them and feed that way.
 We recommend doing this when you have a helper at home so they can help getting in and or if the tub.

-Even after the lip tie is released, the muscles might be tight around the mouth and could still be affecting her seal.
-This may take strengthening of the muscles and process of learning.
-We suggest continuing the exercises and continued follow up with a myofunctional therapist or craniosacral specialist.
+Even after the lip tie is released, the muscles might be tight around the mouth and could still be affecting the seal.
+This may take strengthening of the muscles and the process of learning how to use them.
+We suggest continuing the exercises and continued follow up with a bodywork specialist.

 My child had a procedure done but is still clicking.
 Is this normal?